Now

 Building

 Running probes at the intersection of AI, interfaces, and physical computing — small experiments asking “what if?”
-I share what I find on this site and through my newsletter, Off My Board — signals I’m tracking, experiments worth talking about, and what I learn along the way.
+I share what I find here and in my newsletter, Off My Board — signals I’m tracking, experiments worth talking about, and what I learn along the way.
 Some probes turn into something worth sharing.
 Others teach me what doesn’t work.
 Both matter.

 Thinking About